miguelvalente/lyrics-scraper/README.md

 ```

 ### Downloading Fastext Model
-- You need to download <a href = "https://fasttext.cc/docs/en/language-identification.html" lid.176.bin</a> from FastText in order to clean the lyrics later on.
+- You need to download <a href="https://fasttext.cc/docs/en/language-identification.html" target="_blank">`lid.176.bin`</a> from FastText in order to clean the lyrics later on.
 - Just leave on the same folder as the repo

 ---